Technical Knowledge Book

-If you receive this message click OK and view the pages in order to submit a score.
+If you receive this message, click OK and view the pages to submit a score.
 There may be several pages to view or dependent items to view.

 "You must view the entire response area by scrolling down, right, and/or using the resizing tools."

-If you receive this message click OK and use the scroll bars located on the right and bottom to move and view the entire response area in order to submit a score.
+If you receive this message, click OK and use the scroll bars located on the right and bottom to move and view the entire response area to submit a score.
 You may also use the resizing tools to view the entire response area.

-Note: There may not be anything additional to see/score after scrolling to the right and down, but the system requires that you check the entire response area when you get this message in order to submit a score and continue on to the next response.
+Note: There may not be anything additional to see/score after scrolling to the right and down, but the system requires that you check the entire response area when you get this message to submit a score and continue to the next response.

 3.2.
 How to Reload an Image